tbroyer/gradle-errorprone-plugin/README.md

 That detection will only take into account the [toolchain][gradle-toolchains] used by the `JavaCompile` task, or the JDK used to run Gradle in case no toolchain is being used.
-The plugin will ignore any task that forks and defines either a `javaHome` or an `executable`, so you would have to configure those JVM arguments yourself in this case.
+The plugin will ignore any task that forks and defines either [a `javaHome`][ForkOptions.setJavaHome] or [an `executable`][ForkOptions.setExecutable], and thus won't configure the JVM arguments if you're e.g. running Gradle with an older JDK and forking the compilation tasks to use JDK 17.
-See [the ErrorProne docs](https://errorprone.info/docs/installation#java-9-and-newer) for the full list of `--add-opens` and `--add-exports` needed
-(use `-J--add-opens` if using `executable`, `--add-opens` if using `javaHome`).

 Note that the plugin also configures the JVM arguments for any JDK between 9 and 15 to silence related warnings, but they will then only be used if the task is explicitly configured for forking.